synaq/api-quick-start/README.md

 ## Mailboxes

-For products where mailboxes can be managed directly via the API (SYNAQ CloudMail, Mail Management and Continuity), mailboxes in the API represent actual mailboxes on those services.
+For products where mailboxes can be managed directly via the API (all variants of Cloud Mail, Mail Management and Continuity), mailboxes in the API represent actual mailboxes on those services.
 The API allows creation of mailboxes underneath domains, and then allows the mailboxes to be provisioned onto the actual backing services on the SYNAQ platform.

+## Distribution Lists
+Distribution lists are special email adresses which deliver any mail they receive to all members of the list.
+For products where they can be configured (all variants of Cloud Mail), a distribution list record in the API mirrors and represents an unerlying distribution list on the platform.

+The API allows creation and provisioning of distribution lists under domains, as well as updating and removal of those distribution lists.

+**Note**
+The current version of the API does not allow the creation or management of distribution lists with restricted sender grants.
+A request for that feature is in the queue for future consideration.

 ## Service fields